jkrillbu-zz/crispr-seq/docs/firecloud.rst

 Upload gRNA Annotation
 -------------------------

 	The gRNAs used should be listed in a comma separated text file (.csv) with four columns; gene, strand, cut, and amplicon.
-Below is an example table for an experiment targeting 8 genes with one guide per gene.
+Below is an example table for an experiment targeting four genes with one guide per gene.
 The column definitions are as follows:

 	- ``gene``:	Any unique gene symbol identifier.
 If the same gene is targeted with multiple guides, say STAG2 is targeted with two gRNAs, the names should be something like STAG2_1 and STAG2_2.
 	- ``strand``: Indicates whether the gene is on the forward or reverse strand using + or - respectively.